aithaprasad/csci-5030-discord/README.md

 # ScrumNCoke

-**Customer** : Organizations looking for empowering them through quality software , flexibility and transparency in working software project are open for collaboration.
+**Customer** : Organizations looking for empowering them through quality software, flexibility and transparency in working software project are open for collaboration.

 **Our Principle** : Technical team of motivated individuals must meet daily throughout the project, delivering working software to the customer at regular intervals.